-Girls are to wear their khaki skorts or skirts along with their Saint Lawrence maroon polo (long or short sleeved), maroon or beige socks, unisex tied rubber sole shoes (brown or black) or buck suede shoes.
+Girls are to wear their khaki skorts along with their Saint Lawrence maroon polo (long or short sleeved), maroon or beige socks, unisex tied rubber sole shoes (brown or black) or buck suede shoes.
 Optional wear includes the burgundy micro fleece vest or jacket with the Saint Lawrence logo and maroon-colored tights.
 During the colder winter months (Dec.
-1st-March 31st) girls may wear the khaki pants in place of the khaki skorts or skirts.
-Sneakers are NOT to be worn with the school uniform.
+1st-March 31st) girls may wear the khaki pants in place of the khaki skorts.